 In Civ 5, on the higher difficulties, you can leech the gold boost that computer players get by exploiting them with a good army; take over one or two cities, then offer one city back and peace for a whole lot of gold.
 Go to war 10 turns later, repeat.
 Usually, conquering a civ only gives you a small fraction of their gold and the rest is lost (for game balance and other reasons), but this way, it can be extracted from weaker civs.
 This one isn't entirely a Game Breaker since it requires some work and might even make a little sense, besides the computer being far too slow to learn what you're doing (if it ever does).
 Before the 2011 patches, there were a lot of other ways for players to mess around with numbers in unintended ways.

-X-COM allowed your soldiers to throw grenades through the ceiling.
-This was incredibly helpful when there was a Muton on the roof.
+X-COM: UFO Defense allowed your soldiers to throw grenades through the ceiling.
+This was incredibly helpful when there was a Muton on a roof.

 X-COM had another gem of a bug: Whatever you set the difficulty to, the game played on the 'Beginner' difficulty.
 This bug went unknown for years, because the game was THAT damned hard.
 And it gets better: when MicroProse was throwing together the mission pack sequel Terror from the Deep, they solicited feedback from players.
 A big chunk of players who responded were hardcore strat gamers who complained that the game's higher difficulty levels weren't hard enough.
 MicroProse's response?
 Make TFTD's Beginner difficulty equivalent to what Superhuman was supposed to be in UFO Defense.